patrick2008/projects/README.md

 * Naive Bayes Classifier
     * Done in collaboration with Ethan Chang
     * Implements Naive Bayes from scratch to identify Arabian numerals
+* Q Learning
+    * Implements Q learning to solved for the optimal policy when playing Blackjack
 * RRT Algorithms
     * Implements the Rapidly-exploring Random Tree algorithm (RRT) along with a greedy version
     * Done for a RR arm which has a Non-Euclidean configuration space
+* Word Ladder Search
+    * Implements Breadth First Search, Depth First Search, Uniform Cost Search, and A* to solve Word Ladder puzzles